Backward similarity solution of the Boussinesq groundwater equation: Similarity solution and numerical solution

 \subsection{Approximate analytical solution}

-In this section, we derive a quadratic approximate solution to the backward self-similar condition (\ref{InletCondition}), which was first presented by \citet{Lockington2000} on the basis of the analytical solution proposed by \citet{Barenblatt1990}.
-The quadratic approximation, $H_q$, is the first two terms from the power series solution for the forward case \citep{Song2007}.
-To obtain the quadratic approximate solution of the nonlinear ordinary equation (\ref{eq:BoussinesqODE}) with the boundary conditions (\ref{InitialCondition})-(\ref{FrontCondition}), we assume a polynomial solution
+In this section, we derive a quadratic approximate solution to the backward self-similar condition (\ref{InletCondition}).
+For the forward case, \citet{Lockington2000} first presented a quadratic approximate solution based on the analytical solution proposed by \citet{Barenblatt1990}, by retaining the first two terms of the corresponding power series expansion \citep{Song2007}.
+To obtain a quadratic approximate solution of the nonlinear ordinary equation (\ref{eq:BoussinesqODE}) subject to the boundary conditions (\ref{InitialCondition})-(\ref{FrontCondition}), we assume a polynomial solution

 where the solution must satisfy the boundary conditions

 Substituting (\ref{eq:PowerSeriesSol}) into (\ref{eq:BoussinesqODE}) with the boundary condition (\ref{BoundaryPS}) yields the recurrence relation